Aeolus Haoji: Overview

-The Aeolus Haoji is offered with ICE and PHEV powertrains.
-The ICE version gets a 1.5-litre turbo engine developing 204 PS and 350 Nm, mated to a 7-speed DCT gearbox.
-The PHEV version gets the Dongfeng Mach MHD hybrid system with the same 1.5-litre turbo engine plus an electric motor (HD120) producing 245 PS and 540 Nm, mated to an E-CVT.
-This gives the Fengshen enough power for being a sporty and a family car at the same time.

 Interior

 The dashboard of the Aeolus Haoji has a 12.3-inch twin-screen setup with a screen for the infotainment system and a screen for the instrument panel with level 2 driver assistance system for safety.
 The screen can be controlled by touch or a rotary dial on the left side of the center tunnel.
 The gasoline version of the Haoji is equipped with the Jamo audio system.